Make a bad investment? You're only going to lose the money you put down. Sign a shoddy loan agreement? You may end up in bottomless debt.

 What information should a business loan agreement include?

-Failing to read the fine print of a business loan agreement can have life-altering consequences.
+Failure to read the fine print of a business loan agreement can have life-altering consequences.
 If you're a small business owner who has been approved for a business loan, the hard part may be over, but don't let your jubilance get the best of you.
 Read the fine print.
-Start by scanning the document to ensure it contains the following information:
+Scan the document to ensure it contains the following information: